JohnKossa/MUDDLE/README.md

 1. Create "classes", each with some minor expansions to the base action system
 1. Create the "donation box" in the town
 1. Build out the memorial system
-1. Build out the "paragon" system
+1. Build out the "retirement" system

 ## Completed Milestones
 ~~1.
 Maze Generation~~